vsdavis/Orbit_Tecnology/README.md

 # Orbit - Blockchain Entrepreneurship Project

 Welcome to the repository for Orbit, a website developed for a fictitious company focused on blockchain.
-This project is part of the entrepreneurship course at Uninove University.
+This project is part of the entrepreneurship course at Uninove Universidade Nove de Julho.

 ## Project Description